anaseto/boohu/README.md

+**This branch is an experiment for a stealth focused variant of Boohu.
+In case it actually becomes something, it would be a different game.**

 Break Out Of Hareka's Underground (Boohu) is a roguelike game mainly inspired from DCSS and its tavern, with some ideas from Brogue, but aiming for very short games, almost no character building, and a simplified inventory.